kuhlaid/jocoknow/docs/datasets/10.7910_DVN_SKP9IB/metadata_raw.md

                                     "typeName": "dsDescriptionValue",
                                     "multiple": false,
                                     "typeClass": "primitive",
-                                    "value": "<h2>To begin learning about this dataset, visit our <a href='https://jocoknow.vercel.app/docs/datasets/10.7910_DVN_SKP9IB/overview' target='_blank'>User Guide</a> for an all-in-one document containing statistics and other details to help you work with the data.</h2>"
+                                    "value": "<h2>To begin learning about the dataset, visit our <a href='https://jocoknow.vercel.app/docs/datasets/10.7910_DVN_SKP9IB/overview' target='_blank'>User Guide</a> for an all-in-one document containing statistics and other details to help you work with the data.</h2>"
                                 },
                                 "dsDescriptionDate": {
                                     "typeName": "dsDescriptionDate",